Acculturation: Theory of Dimensional Accrual and Dissociation

 For instance, according to Kramer's DAD theory, a statue of a god in an idolic community is god, and stealing it is a highly punishable offense.
 For example, many people in India believe that statues of the god Ganesh – to take such a statue/god from its temple is more than theft, it is blasphemy.
 Idolic reality involves strong emotional identification, where a holy relic does not simply symbolize the sacred, it is sacred.
 By contrast, a Christian crucifix follows a symbolic nature, where it represents a symbol of God.
 Lastly, the signalic modality is far less emotional and increasingly dissociated.

 Kramer refers to changes in each culture due to acculturation as co-evolution.
 Kramer also addresses what he calls the qualities of out vectors which address the nature in which the former and new cultures make contact.
 Kramer uses the phrase "interaction potential" to refer to differences in individual or group acculturative processes.
-For example, the process of acculturation is markedly different if one is entering the host as an immigrant or as a refugee.
-Moreover, this idea encapsulates the importance of how receptive a host culture is to the newcomer, how easy is it for the newcomer to interact with and get to know the host, and how this interaction affects both the newcomer and the host.
+For instance, the process of acculturation varies significantly in the case of individuals who were immigrating to the host nation as refugees or immigrants.
+Furthermore, this process encompasses the importance of how hospitable the host society is to the newcomer, how welcoming the host is toward accommodating and acquainting the newcomer, and how their interaction affects the host and the newcomer.